The project had three strands focusing on:

-The whole project is being delivered collaboratively.
+The whole project was delivered collaboratively.

-Conflict: Saferworld has developed an Integrated Conflict Prevention and Resilience (ICPR) approach for resilience in fragile settings as an add on to existing resilience tools such as the Participatory Vulnerability Capacity Assessment (PVCA) rolling it out in Kenya, Honduras, Pakistan and Myanmar.
+Conflict: Saferworld developed an Integrated Conflict Prevention and Resilience (ICPR) approach for resilience in fragile settings as an add on to existing resilience tools such as the Participatory Vulnerability Capacity Assessment (PVCA) rolling it out in Kenya, Honduras, Pakistan and Myanmar.

 Learning: a Learning Framework and an Action Learning Research approach were developed to capture learning and feed back on project implementation.
-The project has regularly shared learning with consortium members, gathered their inputs and improved programming.
+The project regularly shared learning with consortium members, gathered their inputs and improved programming.

-In Pakistan, women identified actions such as water points to improve their health and street lights to improve their safety, in particular guide them when evacuating from floods at night.
+In Pakistan, women identified actions such as water points to improve their health and street lights to improve their safety, in particular to guide them when evacuating from floods at night.